dotboris/standard-backups/README.md

 So what's left for system administrators?
 Simple high level configuration.
 Using `standard-backups`' config, admins can:

 - choose which backup tools to use,
-- define targets which are different instances of those backup tools (ex: local vs remote),
+- define destinations which are different instances of those backup tools (ex: local vs remote),
 - define sources which connect apps with one or more targets.

 From there, they run `standard-backups` on a schedule and leave it to do all the hard work.